 And advertising rent reporting to potential tenants can give listings a competitive edge.
 In general, CreditLadder will attract and retain credit-conscious tenants who don’t miss rent payments.

 “Rent arrears in the U.K. are on average 10%.
-Tenants using CreditLadder Rent Reporter have arrears of 0.5%,” according to the CreditLadder website.
+Tenants using CreditLadder have arrears of 0.5%,” according to the CreditLadder website.

-“CreditLadder Rent Reporter works by reading rent payments direct from their bank using open banking technology,” according to the company.
+“CreditLadder can read rent payments directly from a letting agent’s bank account using open banking technology,” according to the company.
 “We support all major banks and don’t handle your money so there is no risk to your payments.”

 The service helps rental companies realize their full potential for tenants.